supposedly/joffrey/README.md

 - `--addition`: would return `4` (default argument)

 ### Workflow
-In a small script without many files, particularly one that's only meant to be run as a command-line script and not used as a Python module, it suffices to simply define `cli = ergo.CLI(...)` within it and then call `args = cli.parse()` to make use of its result.
+In a small script without many files, particularly one that's only meant to be run as a command-line script and not used as a Python module, it suffices to simply define `cli = ergo.CLI(...)` within it and make use thereof with something like `args = cli.parse()`.

-However, in a larger application that's to be distributed as both a CLI script and an importable Python module (or, worse, one that started out as only the former and had to be expanded into an importable module later on), which may comprise individual Python files that all depend on various CLI parameters when used from the command line but should function independently when imported... the whole process gets a bit trickier.
+However, in a larger application distributed as both a CLI script and an importable Python module (or, worse, one that started out as only the former and had to be expanded into an importable module later on), which may comprise individual Python files that all depend on various CLI parameters when used from the command line but should function independently when imported... the whole process gets a bit trickier.
-If the CLI is defined and its parse result computed all in the same file which other application files depend on, the module may error out when it's imported for other purposes (i.e. as something other than a command-line application) because it will try to parse sys.argv as normal and will likely find that it is in some way invalid -- not knowing that it's supposed to be acting as a Python module which doesn't care about sys.argv rather than as a command-line program.
+If the CLI is defined and its parse result computed all in the same file which other application files depend on, the module may error out when it's imported for other purposes (i.e. as something other than a command-line application) because it will try to parse sys.argv as normal and will likely find it to be in some way invalid -- not knowing that it's supposed to be acting as a Python module that doesn't care about sys.argv rather than as a command-line tool.

 The following structure can in this case be used: